oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_runbook_versions.html.markdown

 			* `type` - Content Source Details.
 		* `type` - Workflow Group  Details.
 * `runbook_id` - The OCID of the resource.
-* `state` - The current state of the FleetResource.
+* `state` - The current state of the runbook version.
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `tasks` - A set of tasks to execute in the runbook.
 	* `output_variable_mappings` - Mapping output variables of previous tasks to the input variables of the current task.